peter88213/novelyst_editor/docs/template/index.md

 ## Features

 - A simple text editor box without rich text display and search capability.
+- Text is edited at the "raw markup" level.
+Markup tags are displayed as stored in the *yw7* file.
+Formatting tags are similar to those of HTML, but square brackets are used instead of pointed brackets.
 - Multiple scene editor windows.
 - Word count is displayed and updated either live or on demand.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.